PareshKondeti/Ajackus_Frontend_Assignment/README.md

 - Choose page size from the dropdown (10, 25, 50, 100)
 - Navigate using Previous/Next buttons
 - Click page numbers for direct navigation

+### Note: I have only used Chatgpt to structure the code and css properly